Doc (2025 TV series)

-Doc is an American medical drama television series developed by Barbie Kligman that premiered on January 7, 2025, on Fox.
-The series is based on the Italian series Doc – Nelle tue mani, which in turn was inspired by the true story of Dr. Pierdante Piccioni, former chief of the emergency room of Lodi and Codogno, who forgot the previous 12 years of his life following a 2013 car accident.
+Doc is an American medical drama television series developed by Barbie Kligman which premiered on January 7, 2025 on Fox and stars Molly Parker in the lead role.
+It is based on the Italian series Doc – Nelle tue mani (2020–present), which in turn was inspired by the true story of Dr. Pierdante Piccioni, former chief of the emergency room of Lodi and Codogno, who forgot the previous 12 years of his own life following a 2013 car accident.

-In February 2025, Fox renewed the series for a second season, which premiered on September 14, 2025.
 The series has received mixed reviews from critics.

+In March 2026, Fox renewed the series for a third season which premiered on September 22, 2026.

 Premise

 Dr. Amy Larsen, the chief of internal medicine at Minneapolis's fictional Westside Hospital, suffers a traumatic brain injury in a car accident that causes her to lose her memory of the last eight years.
-She struggles to resume her medical career and build a new life after the events she can't remember, which include a divorce from her husband and a tragedy that made her push others away.
+She struggles to resume her medical career and build a new life after the events she cannot remember, which include a divorce from her husband and a tragedy that made her push others away.